AutomationPanda/playwright-python-tutorial/README.md

 The workshop will be done in [Python](python.org).

 This README contains full instructions for the workshop.
-That way, you can still take this workshop even if you miss the main event!
+That way, you can still code along to learn Playwright even if you miss the main event!

 ## Workshop details